ArekBalysNordic/connectedhomeip/examples/light-switch-app/nrfconnect/README.md

     uart:~$ switch onoff off    : sends unicast Off command to bound device uart:~$ switch onoff toggle : sends unicast Toggle command to bound device

-Use these commands to control group of lighting devices via Matter CLI:
+Use these commands to control group of devices running lighting-app example via Matter CLI:

     uart:~$ switch groups onoff on     : sends multicast On command to all bound devices in a group uart:~$ switch groups onoff off    : sends multicast Off command to  all bound devices in a group